PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

 Mixtures and Categorical Random Variables
 ------------------------------------------

-Probabilistic *mixtures* and *categorical* random variables are the discrete-by-mixture side of the surface.
+The two overloads of :sqlfunc:`mixture` differ in whether the Boolean coin is shared -- a coupled coin (a gate UUID) makes several mixtures pick the same side per draw, while a scalar mints a fresh coin per

-A **Bernoulli mixture** selects between two random variables based on a Boolean coin.
-The two overloads of :sqlfunc:`mixture` differ in whether the coin is shared:
+call:

 .. code-block:: postgresql